KjG-Bad-Abbach/vereinonline-api-client/README.md

 - Fetch a list of groups from the API.

+### `TemplatesApi`

+- Fetch all available template names for a given template type (e.g., member mail templates).
+- Retrieve the content of a specific template by name.
+- Update/set the content of a template (subject and HTML body), including support for special characters (umlauts, etc.).
+- Reset a template to its default value.
+- Fetch all templates for a given category (e.g., all member, event, vote, convention, shop, accounting, reservation, forum, task, file, blog, doubleOptIn, layout templates).

 ### Key Features

 - Strongly typed interfaces for `Member` and `Group` objects.